BankkRoll/ore-cli-windows/README.md

 #### Claim all keypairs mining:

-Opens multiple shells to start the claiming of all your keypairs.
+Opens multiple shells to start the claiming of all your rewards.
 ```
 $OreCliDirectory = "C:\\Path\\To\\OreCli"
 $KeyPairFiles = @(